openSUSE/yomi/README.md

   for <version> and <architecture> will be taken from the `config` section.

+  If the product / module have a different registration code than the one declared in the `config` sub-section, we can declare a new one via a dictionary.

+  * `name`.
+String.
+Optional.

+    Product names to register.
+The expected format is
+    <name>/<version>/<architecture>.
+If only <name> is used, the
+    values for <version> and <architecture> will be taken from the `config` section.

+  * `regcode`.
+String.
+Optional.

+    Subscription registration code for the product to be registered.

 * `packages`.
 Array.
 Optional

   List of packages or patters to be installed from the different